hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 Every Expresso program consists of at least one module and every module must be explicitly named.
 Here, we name the module `main` because we usually call the top-level module that is the entry point for a program `main`.
 As you progress reading the tutorial, you will see different names used for the module names.
+In Expresso the naming convention for modules is the snake case.
+In other words, you name a module "test_module" rather than "testModule" or "TestModule".
+This is not a strict rule that the compiler enforces but it's considered a good style to keep that rule.
 In `main` function, which is the entry point for the program, we `println'ed` a string. `println` is a function that outputs some string to the console.
 There are also the single line version, `print`, that doesn't output a line break at the end and the format string version, `printFormat`, that formats the string according to the first argument given to that function.